 the J2EE server is completely started before executing the

-and cloudscape
+deploytool and cloudscape commands:

 j2ee -verbose deploytool cloudscape -start